pulumi/pulumi-hugo/themes/default/content/docs/intro/concepts/state.md

 ### Scoping

-Older versions of Pulumi prior to v3.61.0 did not scope stack names in self-managed backends.
-This meant that you couldn't have stacks with the same across multiple progres in the same self-managed backend.
-With Pulumi v3.61.0 and later, stacks created in new or empty self-managed backends are scoped by project by default.
+Versions of Pulumi prior to v3.61.0 placed stacks in a global namespace in self-managed backends.
+This meant that you couldn't share stack names (e.g. `dev`, `prod`, `staging`) across multiple projects in the same self-managed backend.
+With Pulumi v3.61.0 and later, stacks created in new or empty self-managed backends are scoped by project by default&mdash;same as the Pulumi Service backend.

-Existing self-managed backends remain non-scoped until upgraded.
-You can upgrade an existing self-managed backend using the `pulumi state upgrade` command.
+Existing self-managed backends will continue to use the global namespace for stacks.
+You can upgrade an existing self-managed backend to use project-scoped stacks using the `pulumi state upgrade` command.
 This command will upgrade all stacks in the backend to be scoped by project.

-Old versions of Pulumi will not be able to see stacks scoped by project.
-New versions of Pulumi (v3.61.0 or later) will output a warning if an older version of Pulumi has created any non-scoped stacks in a self-managed backend that has project-scoped stacks, suggesting to use the `pulumi state upgrade` command to upgrade the stacks.
+{{% notes type="info"%}}
+`pulumi state upgrade` will make upgraded stacks inaccesible to older versions of Pulumi.
+This is a one-way operation.
+Once you have upgraded your backend, you cannot downgrade to the previous version.
+{{% /notes %}}

 ## Migrating Between State Backends